Oral history: Methods

 Historians, folklorists, anthropologists, human geographers, sociologists, journalists, linguists, and many others employ some form of interviewing in their research.
 Although multi-disciplinary, oral historians have promoted common ethics and standards of practice, most importantly the attaining of the "informed consent" of those being interviewed.
 Usually this is achieved through a deed of gift, which also establishes copyright ownership that is critical for publication and archival preservation.

 Oral historians generally prefer to ask open-ended questions and avoid leading questions that encourage people to say what they think the interviewer wants them to say.
 Some interviews are "life reviews", conducted with people at the end of their careers.
 Other interviews focus on a specific period or a specific event in people's lives, such as in the case of war veterans or survivors of a hurricane.

 Feldstein (2004) considers oral history to be akin to journalism, Both are committed to uncovering truths and compiling narratives about people, places, and events.
 Felstein says each could benefit from adopting techniques from the other.
 Journalism could benefit by emulating the exhaustive and nuanced research methodologies used by oral historians.
 The practice of oral historians could be enhanced by utilizing the more sophisticated interviewing techniques employed by journalists, in particular, the use of adversarial encounters as a tactic for obtaining information from a respondent.

 The first oral history archives focused on interviews with prominent politicians, diplomats, military officers, and business leaders.
 By the 1960s and '70s, influenced by the rise of new social history, interviewing began to be employed more often when historians investigated history from below.
 Whatever the field or focus of a project, oral historians attempt to record the memories of many different people when researching a given event.
 Interviewing a single person provides a single perspective.
-Individuals may misremember events or distort their account for personal reasons.
+People misremember events or distort their accounts for various reasons.
 By interviewing widely, oral historians seek points of agreement among many different sources, and also record the complexity of the issues.
-The nature of memory—both individual and community—is as much a part of the practice of oral history as are the stories collected.
+The nature of memories is as much a part of the practice of oral history as are the stories collected.